top of page

 Germany

-The German Federal Film Fund (DFFF) and its successor, the German Federal Film Fund II (DFFF II), offer significant rebates of up to 25% respectively, on eligible production costs incurred in Germany.
-These funds aim to attract major film and TV productions to Germany, enhancing the local industry and fostering economic growth and cultural exchange.
-Meanwhile, the German Motion Picture Fund (GMPF) supports German-language productions and international co-productions, contributing to cultural diversity and creativity within the vibrant German film industry.
+The two main German Film Funds called DFFF and DFFF II (German Federal Film Fund I and II), offer significant rebates of 30% on eligible production costs incurred in Germany.
+Both funds aim to support national and international film makers to produce major film and TV productions on a high artistic level in Germany.
+The attractive conditions shall encourage to enter into film partnerships on all levels and creative cooperations, and enhance local industries and subcontractors leading to artistic and economic growth.
+The German Motion Picture Fund (GMPF) also supports German-language productions and international co-productions with a 30% incentive, contributing to cultural diversity and creativity within the vibrant German film industry.
 Together, these initiatives solidify Germany's position as a leading hub for cinematic innovation and storytelling.

 The Grand Budapest Hotel